Lidar: History and etymology

 The name "photonic radar" is sometimes used to mean visible-spectrum range finding like lidar.

 Lidar's first applications were in meteorology, for which the National Center for Atmospheric Research used it to measure clouds and pollution.
-The general public became aware of the accuracy and usefulness of lidar systems in 1971 during the Apollo 15 mission, when astronauts used a laser altimeter to map the surface of the moon.
+The general public became aware of the accuracy and usefulness of lidar systems in 1971 during the Apollo 15 mission, when astronauts used a laser altimeter to map the surface of the Moon.

 Although the English language no longer treats "radar" as an acronym, (i.e., uncapitalized), the word "lidar" was capitalized as "LIDAR" or "LiDAR" in some publications beginning in the 1980s.
 No consensus exists on capitalization.
 Various publications refer to lidar as "LIDAR", "LiDAR", "LIDaR", or "Lidar".
 The USGS uses both "LIDAR" and "lidar", sometimes in the same document; the New York Times predominantly uses "lidar" for staff-written articles, although contributing news feeds such as Reuters may use Lidar.

-General description
+Theory

 Lidar uses ultraviolet, visible, or near infrared light to image objects.
 It can target a wide range of materials, including non-metallic objects, rocks, rain, chemical compounds, aerosols, clouds and even single molecules.
 A narrow laser beam can map physical features with very high resolutions; for example, an aircraft can map terrain at 30 cm resolution or better.

-The essential concept of lidar was originated by E. H. Synge in 1930, who envisaged the use of powerful searchlights to probe the atmosphere.
-Indeed, lidar has since been used extensively for atmospheric research and meteorology.
-Lidar instruments fitted to aircraft and satellites carry out surveying and mapping – a recent example being the U.S. Geological Survey Experimental Advanced Airborne Research Lidar.
-NASA has identified lidar as a key technology for enabling autonomous precision safe landing of future robotic and crewed lunar-landing vehicles.

-Wavelengths vary to suit the target: from about 10 micrometers (infrared) to approximately 250 nanometers (UV).
+Wavelengths vary to suit the target: from about 10 micrometers (infrared) to approximately 250 nanometers (ultraviolet).
 Typically, light is reflected via backscattering, as opposed to pure reflection one might find with a mirror.
 Different types of scattering are used for different lidar applications: most commonly Rayleigh scattering, Mie scattering, Raman scattering, and fluorescence.
-Suitable combinations of wavelengths can allow for remote mapping of atmospheric contents by identifying wavelength-dependent changes in the intensity of the returned signal.
+Suitable combinations of wavelengths can allow remote mapping of atmospheric contents by identifying wavelength-dependent changes in the intensity of the returned signal.

 The name "photonic radar" is sometimes used to mean visible-spectrum range finding like lidar, although photonic radar more strictly refers to radio-frequency range finding using photonics components.

-Technology

-Mathematical formula

 A lidar determines the distance of an object or a surface with the formula:

 where c is the speed of light, d is the distance between the detector and the object or surface being detected, and t is the time spent for the laser light to travel to the object or surface being detected, then travel back to the detector.